 - Reactive Seizures:

-Reactive seizures result due to a toxin exposure.
+Reactive seizures result due to a toxin exposure often resulting from ingestion of poisonous substances like pesticides or human medications.
 Once the toxin is metabolized from the body, the seizures should stop. - Metabolic and Electrolyte Associated Encephalopathies:

 Metabolic encephalopathy means that toxins are building up in the body due to systemic disease such as a liver shunt, liver failure, renal failure, etc. Electrolyte associated encephalopathy occurs when the electrolytes are significantly outside of the normal reference range; examples are hypoglycemia (low glucose) and hypocalcemia (low calcium).
 Bloodwork usually shows evidence of these disorders. - Primary Epilepsy.